Acoustic Shock Compensation Claims

 The phrase is used to describe what is called a conditional fee agreement.
 This is the agreement between yourself and your solicitor that confirms all of the terms and conditions of the service being provided.

-Before you sign anything, our solicitors will make sure you fully understand the terms of our service.
-We appreciate that any legal interaction can be daunting, so always work hard to keep our service as transparent and straightforward as possible.
+Before you sign anything, your solicitor will make sure you fully understand the terms of service.
+Solicitors appreciate that any legal interaction can be daunting, so they always work hard to keep their service as transparent and straightforward as possible.

-The key points to remember about our no win no fee service is that there are no upfront costs, no hidden charges and if we don’t win your case, you won’t pay us a penny.
+The key points to remember about the no win no fee service is that there are no upfront costs, no hidden charges and if the solicitor doesn’t win your case, you won’t pay them a penny.

 What is the time limit for making a claim for acoustic shock?